Prince Harry's Handsome Cousin, 24, Turns Heads at the Royal Wedding — and He's Single!

 - Can’t get enough of PEOPLE’s Royals coverage?
 Sign up for our newsletter to get the latest updates on Kate Middleton, Meghan Markle and more!

 This isn’t the first time Louis has escorted his mother to a high-profile event — in 2017, the mother-son duo attended the Tatler’s English Roses event in association with Michael Kors at the Saatchi Gallery.
-Louis went with a more casual look for the engagement, leaving couple buttons of his dress shirt undone to reveal part of his hairy chest.
+Louis went with a more casual look for the engagement, leaving a couple buttons of his dress shirt undone to reveal part of his hairy chest.

 RELATED: 31 Can’t-Miss Photos from Harry and Meghan’s Royal Wedding